Q4 Safe and Smart

 Begin by watching and considering this video before doing the activities below.

-2. After you have read the article, reflect about the three statements below.
+2. After you have read through one of the articles reflect on the three statements presented.

-- As you reflect on and/or discuss each of the statements, identify your reasons to support your position.
+- Reflect and support: As you reflect on and/or discuss each of the statements, identify your reasons to support your position.

 STATEMENT ONE: Students should be at least 13 years of age to use social media sites such as Facebook, Snapchat, and Instagram.